 Those who have a doctoral degree in education but not the superintendent credential may earn that endorsement at NLU.
-In Illinois it is the Superintendent Endorsement on the Professional Educator License (candidates must already have the general administrative or principal endorsement) and in Wisconsin it is in addition to previously earned 51 certification.
+In Illinois it is the Superintendent Endorsement on the Professional Educator License (candidates must already have the general administrative or principal endorsement).

 In addition to National College of Education Graduate Admissions Requirements, applicants must: